 The First Mine will supply 100% of the feedstock for the Production Plant during Production Phase 1, creating a fully integrated and low-cost operation.
-The Company and GE21 are in the process of completing a final scenario for an optimized mine design for the First Mine to supply the Production Plant for eight years, potentially integrating with an eventual Second Mine (should its feasibility study so warrant) as the feedstock for the production of Battery Grade Green and Sustainable Lithium.
+The Company and GE21 have completed a final ultimate pit mine design for the First Mine to supply the Production Plant for approximately nine years, potentially integrating with an eventual Second Mine (should a feasibility study so warrant) as the feedstock for the production of Battery Grade Green and Sustainable Lithium.